International Diploma

 • On successful completion of the course, candidates will be awarded the Royal College of Psychiatrists’ International Diploma in Older Adults’ Mental Health.

-• Access to a community of global experts in older adults’ mental health.
+• Access to a community of experts in older adults’ mental health.
 Our faculty has been selected based on their subject expertise and experience to ensure the highest standards of educational excellence.

 • Participants from across the globe.
 Study together, learning from each other's experiences and challenges.